 What Insurance Doesn’t Cover

-When are roof leaks not covered by home insurance?
+However, when are roof leaks not covered by home insurance?

 Put simply, your insurer may deny you coverage if: